reneshbedre/reneshbedre.github.io/_posts/2020-03-11-howtoinstall.md

 ## <span style="color:#33a8ff">How to install?</span>

-bioinfokit is developed in Python 3 and has been tested with Python versions >= 3.6
+bioinfokit is developed in Python 3 and tested with Python versions >= 3.6

 bioinfokit requires
 - NumPy